We are pleased to announce that M. Lambe Construction has signed up to the Race at Work Charter.

 Our business is headquartered in Birmingham, a region with a proud history of multiculturalism.
 Yet, many of the city’s residents who live in the most deprived areas are of a minority group.

 Michael Lambe, said: “Research has found that where social deprivation exists, residents have very limited prospect of achieving a good level of education and getting on a career pathway.
 I’d like to see more done by the construction industry to support these communities.
-An increase in apprenticeship schemes – with vocational education – will not only help tackle deprivation, it will also go a long way in resolving the skills crisis we face in construction today.
+An increase in apprenticeship schemes – with vocational education – will not only help tackle deprivation, but it will also go a long way in resolving the skills crisis we face in construction today.
 It’s a win win for all.”